ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 'Estimation_by_MSELoss_T_1h.xlsx'; it also outputs the elapsed time for testing the entire test set.

 ### NN_wave_class_MSELoss_T_2h.py: ###
-This code creates a 4-layer fully connected neural network architecture, an input layer, two hidden layers and an output laye, to train the model, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
+This code which is inside ANN folder, creates a 4-layer fully connected neural network architecture, an input layer, two hidden layers and an output laye, to train the model, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
 The training data, test data and labels were initially extracted in MATLAB, so we kept them the way they were.
 Trainng set and test set are long matrices of 11